kr45732/rust-query-api/README.md

   <img alt="license" src="https://img.shields.io/discord/796790757947867156?color=4166f5&label=discord&style=flat-square" />
 </a>

 A versatile API facade for the Hypixel Auction API written in rust.
-The entire auction house is fetched with NBT parsing and inserted into a PostgreSQL database in about 7-10 seconds every minute with low memory usage (can vary depending on enabled features, network speed, and latency of the Hypixel API)!
-You can query and sort by auction UUID, auctioneer, end time, item name, item tier, item id, price, and enchants.
+The entire auction house is fetched with NBT parsing and inserted into a PostgreSQL database in about 3-7 seconds every minute with low memory usage (can vary depending on enabled features, network speed, and latency of the Hypixel API)!
+You can query by auction UUID, auctioneer, end time, item name, item tier, item id, price, enchants, bin and bids.
+You can sort by the item's bin / starting price.
 Also, it can track the last known price of each unique pet-level-rarity combination.
 Lastly, it can track the lowest prices of all bins.

 ## Set Up
 ### Prerequisites